BluFedora/SR-Spritesheet-Manager/Project/Documentation/spritesheet_generator.md

 struct Chunk {
-  uint8  chunk_type[4];                 // The name of the data chunk for identifying for to read it. uint32 chunk_data_length;             // The amount of data in the data field. uint8  chunk_data[chunk_data_length]; // To be interpreted based on the 'chunk_type'.
+  uint8  chunk_type[4];                 // The name of the data chunk for identifying for to read it. uint32 chunk_data_length;             // The amount of data in the 'chunk_data' field. uint8  chunk_data[chunk_data_length]; // To be interpreted based on the 'chunk_type'.
 }